 But do you know they have created 80% of our planet’s surface, they found on every continent and also in Antarctica, many people live near Volcanoes and they can also be of different shapes.

-Aren’t these facts interesting and fun?
-Do you know such fun facts about Volcano for kids if yes then read the whole article.
+Aren’t these facts interesting and funny?
+Do you want to know such fun facts about volcano 🌋 for kids if yes then see the whole post?

 First let’s know what is Volcanoes, their types ,how they have formed.